telstra/MessagingAPI-v2/Sample apps/Nodejs/happy-chat/README.md

 # Messaging v2 Demo
-Demo app for the telstra messaging API
+Demo app for the telstra messaging API.

+A live demo of Happy Chat that utilizes the callback methods of the messaging API is available [here](http://api-messaging-api-messaging.apps.tdpaas.com.au/).

 ## Getting Started
-A live demo of Happy Chat that utilizes the callback methods of the messaging API is available [here](http://api-messaging-api-messaging.apps.tdpaas.com.au/)
 Alternatively clone this repo and run Happy Chat locally.
 You need to have [Node.js and NPM installed](https://nodejs.org/en/) to run Happy Chat, also note that the messaging API callbacks will not hit routes running locally.